tmastersmart/pi-talk/README.md

 This is what I use because its much smaller than apachie.
 I no longer use apachie on PI

-launch this script at startup
-nohup bash /home/pi/talk.sh > /dev/null 2>&1
+launch this script at startup if you want to play sounds nohup bash /home/pi/talk.sh > /dev/null 2>&1

 It stays running and loops every 10secs